-Austin's electronic work exposes the links between sound and narrative — the abstract sounds we hear so often in improvisation and the words that lace the head when filled with sound.
-Her work has recently taken on an obsession with the sublime with impulses toward narrative, noise and computer interventions.
-She sometimes creates pieces of divided sound and performance art, art that intersects with the personal-political to create momentary space for suspension of auto-prescribed narratives.
+Rachel Austin exposes the links between sound and narrative — the abstract sounds we hear so often in improvisation and the words that lace the head when filled with sound.
+Her work has taken on an obsession with the sublime with impulses toward narrative, noise and computer interventions.